 • Tour Pohnpei’s famed archaeological site, Nan Madol; a National Historic Landmark with 92 megalithic man-made islands, it was once the residence of royalty and priests from the 12th to 15th centuries.

-Arrive in Cairns and transfer to our hotel for lunch and an afternoon at leisure.
+Arrive in Cairns and transfer to our hotel - Shangri-la Hotel - for lunch and an afternoon at leisure.
 Gather this evening for a welcome reception and dinner at our hotel.

 Transfer to the airport after breakfast for your flight to Rabaul.
 Six cone-shaped volcanoes, some of which are still active, ring Rabaul’s dramatic flooded-caldera harbor.
 Visit the bubbling hot springs and take in magnificent views from Observatory Ridge.
 And, learn about the island’s WWII history—Rabaul was a Japanese stronghold under Admiral Yamamoto.
 Embark the Caledonian Sky, settle in to your suite, and enjoy dinner on board.
 Tonight attend an astonishing performance of the Baining tribe’s fire dance.
 Tribe members in huge, magnificently crafted masks, leap and dance over crackling, red-hot coals in a centuries-old ritual to honor the local deity-spirits.